kotct/WL-LaTeX/README.md

 ### Linux

+There are two options to setting up LaTeX on Linux.
+You can either install it from [the TeXLive website](http://www.tug.org/texlive/) or via your package manager.
+If installing it from the TeXLive website, you do not need to worry about installing Biber.
+It comes with the TeXLive distribution.
+Below are instructions directed towards those using their package manager, but can work for someone using the TeXLive website.

 From the package manager, install the `texlive` package.
 You can now compile LaTeX with `latex`, `pdflatex`, or something else!
 This is not recommended, however.